evocn/evocn.github.io/content/posts/finishing.md

 This idea is rapidly coming to the forefront of my life.
 I'm a college student, just beginning to seek my life's work.
-In these days of discovery and overcoming resistance, I have learned the joy of **starting**.
+In these days of discovery, I have learned the joy of **starting**.

-Starting, that wonderful process... it's my favorite thing to do.
-I'll start things all day long, and never rest, never tire, and I probably won't get up from my chair...
-Until I get to the point where the starting is over and the continuing begins.
+Starting; that wonderful process... it's my favorite thing to do.
+I'll start things all day long, and never rest, never tire.
+Just until I get to the point where the starting is over and the continuing begins.

 Agh!
-What horror I feel when I continue to do something.
+What horror I feel when I must continue to do something after the excitement of starting has worn off.
 Every part of my body, every nerve in my brain, screams at me to stop.
-It begs me, "You don't need to finish this.
+"You don't need to finish this.
 It's not worth your effort."

-And so I trudge to the fridge, make myself the dreaded peanut-butter and jelly sandwich, my usual offering to that demon of [Resistance](/posts/output_fear), regretfully, and without even putting up a fight.
+And so I trudge to the fridge, make myself the dreaded peanut-butter and jelly sandwich, my usual offering to that demon of [Resistance](/posts/output_fear).
 Pitiful.

-The only forgivable aspect of this weekly (sometimes daily) withering of wills is that it is of the most common variety.
-Give me a handful of human beings and I'll show you their unspoken startings – heaps and heaps, piles of dreams, given up on after some short period, usually five seconds, often as long as ten years.
+The only forgivable aspect of this withering of will is that it is of the most common variety.
+Give me a handful of human beings and
+I'll show you their unspoken startings – dreams forgotten after some short period of excitement, usually only five seconds, often as long as ten years.
-I'll show you the man's once-dream of architecture.
-I'll show you his wife's if-only of that child she thought she might mother.
-I'll show you my very own "projects," each started in earnest, and forgotten as soon as possible.
+I'll show you the businessperson's once-dream of architecture.
+I'll show you the artist's bin of crumpled scratchpapers.
+And I'll show you my very own
+"projects," each started in earnest, and forgotten just as soon as the going gets tough.

 However, whether or not it can be forgiven or understood, some individuals triumph over such a lifestyle.
 They begin... continue... and finish.